-SCCF Mission: Connecting people who care with needs that matter to our community
+SCCF Mission: Connecting people who care with needs that matter to our community.

 The Steuben County Community Foundation (SCCF) acts as a leader of the philanthropic community; identifying and exploring important needs and concerns, addressing serious problems, and shaping effective responses.
-In 2019, SCCF granted \$1.8 million dollars to our community.
+Each year, SCCF grants more than \$1.6 million dollars to our community.

 We are proud to be a partner with the many nonprofit organizations and community groups that help make Steuben County a great place to live.
-In order to serve Steuben County, the SCCF Board of Directors has identified several broad categories in which community needs exist and in which grant requests are encouraged.
+To serve Steuben County, the SCCF Board of Directors has identified several broad categories in which community needs exist and in which grant requests are encouraged.
 The SCCF is particularly interested in ideas that shed new light on Steuben County's needs and aspirations, with emphasis on providing long-term solutions.